Serengeti National Park

 Walking Safaris in the Moro Kopjes and Kogatende Regions

 Serengeti is home to Moru Kopjes which gives travelers a choice to explore this famous place in Tanzania.
-Moru Kopjes is an incredibly interesting rock formation that will definitely thrill the adventurer in you.
+Moru Kopjes is an incredibly interesting rock formation that will thrill the adventurer in you.

-These mound-like rocks rise up like mountains and serve as shelters for the animals.
+These mound-like rocks rise like mountains and serve as shelters for the animals.
 This is an ideal spot in Serengeti for animal viewing as it has animals such as lions, cheetahs, leopards, and the famous black rhinos.
 They are covered with vegetation, small pools, and shade.

 They also contain old Masai paintings.
 From the top of the Kopjes, you can scan the horizon with your binoculars and get beautiful views of wildlife in the plains.
 The Moru Kopjes are the best place to spot black Rhinos.